Skip to content

 1. Install the NearAI CLI.

-2. Create a new folder for your agent;
+2. Create a new folder for your agent:

 we recommend placing it inside your local registry mkdir -p ~/.nearai/registry/example_agent.

-3. Create a metadata.json file for your agent
+3. Create files for your agent:

-2. Run your agent locally using the cli and passing it a folder to write output to.
+4. Run your agent locally using the cli and passing it a folder to write output to.

 nearai agent interactive example_agent /tmp/example_agent_run_1 --local